Breckenridge, United States: Family Ski Guide

 What It Actually Costs

-Your smartest money move: rent equipment from a town shop on Main Street instead of slopeside.
+Your smartest money move: Rent equipment from a town shop on Main Street instead of slopeside.
 The savings run $30 to $50 per person per day.
-Over five days for a family of four, that's $600 to $1,000 back in your pocket.
-Town shops like Christy Sports or Pioneer Ski deliver to your condo.
+Over five days for a family of four, that is $600 to $1,000 back in your pocket.
+Shops like Christy Sports or Pioneer Ski deliver to your condo for free.

 The Honest Tradeoffs